All Episodes

 All the agents in the field were discussing the shooting incident, including the supervisors who showed up after the shooting had taken place.

-There were eight or nine uh border patrol agents there.
+There were eight or nine Border Patrol agents there.

 What more of a verbal report needed to be made?

-The supervising border patrol agent who to whom the report would be made was at the scene.
+The supervising Border Patrol agent, to whom the report would be made, was at the scene.

-So this business of well, they didn't report and they covered up and they tried to cut and actually a written report was finally put in the record that didn't mention the shooting part because again, as to all parties standing there, they thought they hadn't shot the guy because he kept running into Mexico.
+And actually, a written report was finally put in the record that didn't mention the shooting part because, again, as to all parties standing there, they thought they hadn't shot the guy because he kept running into Mexico.

-Now these guys are the illegal alien has immunity, has a green card, keeps running drugs across the border, and has a five million dollar suit against you, the taxpayers of the United States.
+Now these guys are that the illegal alien has immunity, has a green card, keeps running drugs across the border, and has a $5 million suit against you, the taxpayers of the United States.

 Welcome back to the Rush Show.